smart-fun/elastick/README.md

 ## Folders

-- code: arduino code (I used arduino IDE v2)
+- **code**: arduino code (I used arduino IDE v2)
-- 3d: resources for 3D printing
+- **3d**: resources for 3D printing
-- elec: kicad project for PCB
+- **elec**: kicad project for PCB
-- resources: various pictures
+- **resources**: various pictures

+## Known issues

+- The rotary button does not work perfectly.
+It's unclear whether this is due to a hardware limitation or a software issue that could be resolved in code.

+- The Lolin board draws a significant amount of current when Bluetooth is initialized, which can cause a reboot at that exact moment if the power supply is insufficient.
+A capacitor has been added to reduce the risk, and while it improves stability, the issue may still occur during Bluetooth startup.

 ## Arduino IDE Setup